Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Projects without risk management have 45% more "surprises."

-This is not paranoid.
-This is professional.
+That is not paranoid.
+That is professional.

 Is it over?
 Not necessarily.